hpl002/Masters_Public/readme.md

 - [Resources](#resources)

  ----
-## Process reengineering by use of resource aware simulation
+## Process reengineering by use of simulation

 **Demonstrate how one can use process mining and model simulation to create more efficient process models by use of a simple web interface.** By simulating process flows we can get insights into process performance before it is deployed in a real system.